 Denver, the capital and most populous city of the state of Colorado, is situated in the high plains at the eastern edge of the Rocky Mountains.
 Denver offers a diverse economy supported by the government, hospitality, banking, telecommunications, high-tech, and retail sectors, among others, which has allowed it to perform at above the country’s averages for several years.
-Following the last recession, from 2013 to 2015, occupancy for Denver hotels increased and appeared to peak in the mid-70s, followed by a modest decline experienced in 2016 in which occupancy dropped into the low 70s, attributed primarily to the strong supply increase of nearly 3,000 new hotel rooms since 2013.
-Average rate has increased every year since the recession, resulting in a roughly $35 increase between 2010 and 2016, generating a RevPAR of approximately $94 by year-end 2016.
-The entrance of new, high-rated supply and the overall strong economy contributed to this latest trend, in which RevPAR increased at 16.1% in 2014 and 7.6% in 2015, before only increasing by 2.8% in 2016 given the entrance of new supply.
-Overall, the Denver market has enjoyed robust growth fueled by development in several areas of the MSA and Downtown, as well as an influx of new residents and numerous companies’ relocation to the region.
+Following the last recession, from 2013 to 2015, occupancy for Denver hotels increased and appeared to peak in the mid-70s, followed by a modest decline experienced in 2016 when occupancy dropped into the low 70s, attributed primarily to the strong supply increase of nearly 3,000 new hotel rooms since 2013.
+The downward trend continued into 2017, but at a slower rate of decline because the demand growth quickly absorbed the new supply.
+Average rate (ADR) has increased every year since the recession, resulting in a roughly $37 increase between 2010 and 2017, generating a RevPAR of approximately $96 by year-end 2017.
+The entrance of new, high-rated supply and the overall strong economy contributed to this latest trend, in which RevPAR increased at 16.1% in 2014 and 7.6% in 2015, before only increasing by 2.8% in both 2016 and 2017 given the entrance of new supply.
+Overall, the Denver market has enjoyed robust growth fueled by development in several areas of the MSA and Downtown, as well as an influx of new residents and numerous companies’ relocations to the region.

-Transaction activity in Denver slowed slightly in 2016 and during the first quarter of 2017.
-The sale of the Hyatt Regency Denver Tech Center hotel in September 2016, for $213,000 per room, represented the top single-asset sale last year, followed by the Westin Westminster in early 2017, at $190,000 per room.
+Transaction activity in Denver slowed slightly in 2017 and during the first quarter of 2018.
+The sale of the Westin Westminster occurred in early 2017, at $190,000 per room, while the recent sale of the Holiday Inn Express Hotel & Suites Downtown Denver represented the top single-asset sale in 2018, at $269,000 per room.
 While investor interest continues to be strong, some market participants are waiting to witness the anticipated market recovery from high levels of new supply in 2019 before putting their assets on the market.
 Denver continues to be viewed as one of the nation's emerging and diverse cities, ensuring that hotel investors will continue to pursue assets in this market for their portfolio.
 While overall growth is slowing, the outlook remains positive for Denver given its diverse, deep economy; continued ability to capture companies’ relocations; and numerous developments underway.